A complete guide to IT service catalog: Examples, best practices

 Integration: The ability to seamlessly connect with other enterprise tools and technology services is crucial.

-Scalability: As the organization grows, the ITSM tool should be able to expand its capabilities without causing disruptions.
+Scalability: As the organization grows, the ITSM tool should be able to expand its capabilities without causing disruptions or downtime.

-AI capabilities: A modern tool should leverage AI (Artificial Intelligence) to enhance user experience and service delivery.
+AI capabilities: A modern tool should leverage Artificial Intelligence (AI) to enhance user experience and service delivery.

 ITIL compliance: Adherence to the IT Infrastructure Library (ITIL) ensures best practices in IT service catalog management.